OpenGeoHub/spatial-sampling-ml/docs/sampling.md

 - _Bias_ in estimating population parameters of the target variable;

-The first step to deal with these problems is to detect them, second is to try to implement a strategy that prevents from overfitting.
-Some possible approaches are addressed in the second part of the tutorial.
+The first step to deal with these problems is to detect them, second is to try to implement a strategy that prevents from model overfitting.
+Some possible approaches to deal with such problems are addressed in the second part of the tutorial.

 LHS and FSCS are recommended sampling methods if the purpose of sampling is to build regression or classification models using multitude of (terrain,